In this article, we are going to discuss about two terms frequently used in networking as a unit of data i.e, frame and packet.

 - Packet encapsulates segment in the network layer.
 On the contrary, Frames encapsulates packets in the data link layer.

 Frames and Packets function as protocol data units utilized on the different layers of OSI.
-Firstly, the data passed to network layer by transport layer is a segment which typically holds transport layer header and data.
+Firstly, the data passed to the network layer by transport layer is a segment which typically holds transport layer header and data.

 In network layer, segments are divided into fragments known as packets which contain the segment, and an IP header basically includes IP address of the source and destination.
 At last, the packets are encapsulated in frames.
 Data link prepends its header with the source and destination MAC address after that it transmits the resulting frame.